 On the eve of my 43rd birthday I thought a lot about this quote from Primetime – a song I love by an artist I love even more.
 While the all the lyrics don’t directly apply to my life (Jay Z and I have had slightly different paths) the message resonates.
 I am in my primetime.

-I will make the bold statement: I…Continue
+I will make the bold statement: I have improved with age.

 Added by Tria Karamanos Deibert on June 15, 2015 at 12:00pm — No Comments